When you buy through links on our site, we may earn an affiliate commission. Learn more

 Throughout my test, I used the web dashboard daily.
 It became second nature to log in and skim through new logs.
 I particularly liked the keyword alert function – I set a test alert for the word ‘game’ and sure enough, I got a notification in the panel when that word appeared in an SMS.
 Navigation in the dashboard was easy; I never felt lost despite the abundance of data.
 The ability to export logs as CSV was handy when I wanted to backup some info.

-In summary, my personal take is that mSpy delivered on its promises on Android fully, and on iOS partially.
-I was able to see an eye-opening amount of information from the Android phone – frankly, it felt almost spooky how much I could monitor (but that’s exactly what it’s supposed to do!).
+In summary, my personal take is that mSpy delivers on its promises on Android fully, and on iOS partially.
+I was able to see an eye-opening amount of information from the Android phone – frankly, it felt almost spooky how much I could monitor.
 On the iPhone side, I got useful data but not the whole picture, reminding me that the iOS environment is tougher to penetrate without breaking Apple’s rules.

-mSpy is primarily designed for parents monitoring teenagers (13-17) with genuine safety concerns, though it can also serve individuals investigating personal situations and small businesses monitoring company devices.
+mSpy is primarily designed for parents monitoring teenagers (13-17) with genuine and serious safety concerns, though it can also serve individuals investigating personal situations and small businesses monitoring company devices.
 The app works best when there are legitimate reasons for comprehensive oversight rather than casual curiosity.
+It’s a strong line of defence when you’re sure your kid needs safeguarding, but less of a tool for simple peace of mind and encouraging healthy online habits, like limiting screen time.

 mSpy can be a powerful tool for individuals who need to investigate a personal situation – for instance, a person who suspects their partner of infidelity and has mutual agreement or legal right to monitor.
 However, I must stress the consent and legality: if you’re going to use mSpy on a partner’s device, it should be with their knowledge or on a phone you own together.